 The film features the story of little Hans, a boy born and raised in Hitler's Germany.
 He's brainwashed from birth into becoming a loyal Party member and ultimately marches to the battlefield as an unthinking automaton, as thousands of his fellow Germans did.
 Hans' attitude about the value of human life degrades as he is exposed to the Hitler Youth and other Party organizations and institutions.

 You can watch the film and draw your own conclusions as to how well it served its purpose.
 It is extremely well crafted - Clyde Geronimi was one of Disney's top directors - and has the bonus of original footage of some of the classic Disney characters, such as the Evil Queen (in her old woman disguise) from "Snow White."

-In brief, the plot follows the indoctrination of a Nazi youth from cradle to, well, the fate that awaits him.
-In between, we get an extremely sophisticated tour of standard Nazi documents, uniforms, and educational practices.
-There are obligatory references to book burnings and the like, but also intimate nods to Adolf Hitler as a kind of malevolent but pathetic loser.
+In brief, the plot follows the indoctrination of a youth from cradle to, well, the fate that awaits him.
+In between, we get an extremely sophisticated tour of standard German documents, uniforms, and educational practices.
+There are obligatory references to book-burnings and the like, but also intimate nods to Adolf Hitler as a kind of malevolent but pathetic loser.
 Showing Hitler in this fashion no doubt was intended to demystify him, as he was a remote figure who many people at the time could not really relate to except as this some remote dictator.
 Portraying him instead as ineffective and evil no doubt served the purposes of the War Department perfectly.
-Hermann Goering and Josef Goebbels are lampooned, while "Mein Kampf" and other obvious and sometimes subtle references to very real Nazi culture also make appearances.
+Hermann Goering and Josef Goebbels are lampooned, while "Mein Kampf" and other obvious and sometimes subtle references to very real German culture also make appearances.